mikedfunk/cucumberjs-example/README.md

   way I could get next working in promises was via `.then(...).call(next);`.
 If all passes it will continue to the next step definition.
 * start phantomjs and run tests per usage instructions above.
+* `./node_modules/.bin/wdio` to run tests. `./node_modules/.bin/cucumber-js` will not actually run tests directly because it is not configured directly, it's wrapped by webdriverio.

 ## Gotchas
 In a step definition this will cause trouble because the next step will try to